From understanding expenses to starting a limited company, our downloadable business guides can help you.

-Leaving your secure 9-to-5 might seem like a fairly reckless way to start the summer, but the winds of change are blowing through the economy, and working for yourself is the new hotness.
+Leaving your secure 9-to-5 might seem like a fairly reckless decision, but the winds of change are blowing through the economy, and working for yourself is the new hotness.
 Not convinced?
 Here are ten reasons you should type up that resignation letter right now.

 The last Office for National Statistics Labour Market survey results in 2015 showed an all-time high number of people identifying as self-employed.
 For the first time the figure breached the 4.6 million mark after flirting with it for several years.

 Government and independent research has shown time and time again that freelancing is on the rise around the world.
 A report from Freelancers Union in the US found that a full third of American workers do freelance work, and that figure could rise to 40% by 2020.

 Freelancing used to be the preserve of journalists and photographers, but any profession can be done on a freelance basis now.

 The other big story from the ONS’ Labour Market survey in December was that wage growth has slowed once again, still struggling to maintain the levels seen before the financial crisis in 2007.